-To employ these sounds in your solos they must be musical – they need time, articulation, rhythmic variety, sound, and a logical place within your phrase.
+To use these sounds in your solos, they need be musical.
+Time, articulation, rhythmic variety, sound, and a logical placement within the phrase.
 The way that you achieve all of this is through listening, transcribing and applying these harmonic concepts musically in your own solos.

 The best players seamlessly blend these concepts in and out of their lines as they play.
 It’s not a cut and paste approach, rather one that is effortless and musical – another harmonic option that adds tension and interest to the age old tonic/dominant relationship.

 However this is not an overnight process, it takes hours of practice and trial and error on the bandstand to make these concepts effortless.
 You must get the sound of each of these V7 alterations in your ear and ingrain them into your fingers.

 Begin by going to the piano and playing each of these altered notes over a simple V7 voicing.

 Then in your practice take a piece of language that you’ve already transcribed, a ii-V-I line or a chorus of blues, and experiment by altering the V7 chord using the techniques shown above.